 Ok this is not really a gadget but downloading the Duotone Academy App while you still have good wifi back home makes life much easier 😉 Plus you can download tricks for offline watching in the airplane or whenever your wifi signal is too weak.

-- Vivida: eco-friendly bikinis made from reused plastic bottles, some of them even reversible (15% off with code WAKEUPSTOKED)
+- Vivida: eco-friendly bikinis made from reused plastic bottles, some of them even reversible (10% off with code WAKEUPSTOKED10)

-- Sensi Bikinis: from 2020 onwards all bikinis are eco-friendly and made in the US, (20$ off using this linkor get 10% off on your order using this link, 10% will be applied automatically at checkout)
+- Sensi Bikinis: eco-friendly and made in the US, (get 10 USD off on your order using this link)

 - Zealous: sustainable bikinis (get 10% off with code WAKEUPSTOKED)